What Is A Finance Strategy Plan?

 4. Implement related projects to achieve the KPIs

-Projects can be viewed as the actionable tasks of your set goals; they are the jobs you undergo to achieve your end strategic objectives.
+Projects can be viewed as the actionable initiatives of your set goals; they are the jobs you undergo to achieve your end strategic objectives.

 5. Utilize Cascade tools to track and visualize performance